Postgraduate Course: Early Germanic Dialects (LASC11116)

 On completion of this course, the student will be able to:

-- gain an understanding of the shared linguistic history of the Germanic languages
+- understand the shared linguistic history of the Germanic languages and the linguistic impact of language or dialect contact versus inheritance

 |Graduate Attributes and Skills